chipth348528-hub/student-attendance-system/docs/stage4/bug-report.md

 The identified bugs were documented for further debugging and resolution.

-After fixing the bugs, the related test cases were executed again to verify that the system worked correctly.
+The related test cases will be executed again after the bugs are fixed.